Business Car Finance

 What tax benefits are available through business car finance?

-The tax benefits available to your business through one of these agreements will vary depending on the type of arrangement you take out and the nature of your business’ usage of the vehicle.
-These include:
+The tax benefits available to your business will vary depending on the type of car lease or loan arrangement you take out and the nature of your business’ usage of the vehicle.
+Here's what you could claim for each arrangement:

 • Chattel mortgage: GST on the purchase of the vehicle, interest on loan repayments, depreciation and instant asset write-off (if eligible)